zealsprince/civitai-scraper/README.md

 # civitai-scraper

-Downloads bulk images/videos from Civitai with filtering options.
+Downloads bulk images/videos from Civitai with filtering options and directory segmentation.

 ## Usage